Ingan121/ModernActiveDesktop/docs/Translating.md

 2. **Edit the JSON File**: Update the strings as needed.
 Ensure that the JSON structure remains intact.

+## Translating the Wallpaper Engine Properties Panel
+* Open `project.json` and add the language to the `localization` array.
+* Please refer to the [Wallpaper Engine documentation](https://docs.wallpaperengine.io/en/web/customization/localization.html) for more information on translating the properties panel.

 ## Contributing Your Translations

 1. **Fork the Repository**: Fork the ModernActiveDesktop repository on GitHub.